-Details on the ongoing charges of the sub-funds can be found in the KIIDs.
+Details on the costs (or ongoing charges) of the sub-funds can be found in the KIDs.

 The costs involved in launching new sub-funds will be written off over a period of up to five years in the respective sub-funds only.